 How Much Gratitude Is Enough?

 But now that you are in midlife, birthdays seem like a one-two punch of life’s disappointments followed by the relentless monster of aging.
 Toss in some regrets and it’s nearly impossible to feel good about your birthday.

 Well, grab your reading glasses; it’s about to get all kinds of happy up in here!

 Okay, let’s start with the basics.
 You are breathing, you have loved ones and you survived another year of generalized “being a human in the world” bullshit.
 I mean, that alone is worth celebrating!

 Your birthday isn’t just one day out of the year when you show your appreciation for life; it should be every single day!
 Making gratitude part of your daily routine is an easy but powerful way to stay grounded amidst whatever life throws at you.

 Take some time out of your day to reflect.
 This means setting aside some time alone or with close friends or family members—whatever makes you feel most comfortable—to think about all of the things that have happened in your life over the past year.

 Think about all the memorable moments, both good and bad.
-Take this time to really appreciate these moments and be thankful for them.
+Take this time to appreciate these moments and be thankful for them.
 If you find yourself getting overwhelmed by negative memories or emotions, take a few deep breaths and focus on something positive instead.

 Start With Feeling Grateful For Your Life

 Every morning before you start your day, take some time to write down three things that you’re thankful for; they don’t need to be extravagant or profound; they can even be basic needs like food, shelter, etcetera!
-Small gestures like this can totally transform the way you look at life and will help keep you feeling optimistic throughout the year until your next birthday rolls around again!
+Small gestures like this can transform the way you look at life and will help keep you feeling optimistic throughout the year until your next birthday rolls around again!